 \subsection{The log(N/O) vs 12+log(O/H) plane of SFGs}

 For the 944 SFGs with reliable O and N abundances directly determined in this work, we present their distribution in the 12+log(O/H) vs log(N/O) plane in Figure~\ref{Fig:sample}.
 The running mean of log(N/O) is computed as a function of increasing 12+log(O/H) in a fixed window of 50 SFGs.
 The N/O increase at 12+log(O/H)$>8$, as per the local scaling relation\footnote{This was computed from MW stars and HII regions in nearby galaxies \citep[][see also the references for the original observations in Section~\ref{sec:intro}]{Dopita16,Nicholls17}.}, is not clearly seen for our sample.
 This is probably due to a selection effect of our sample where the [OIII]$\lambda$ 4363 \AA~line flux (for the same [OIII]$\lambda$ 5007 \AA~line flux) is inversely correlated with metallicity.
 So for any flux-limited spectroscopic survey, the [OIII]$\lambda$ 4363 \AA~line is detected with higher S/N in relatively metal-poor galaxies \citep{Curti20}.
-However, this should not a problem in this paper for finding the low-z counterparts of high-z N-emitters, as most SFGs that are N-emitters at high-z are at 12+log(O/H)$<8$.
+However, this is not a problem in this work for finding the low-z counterparts of high-z N-emitters, as most SFGs that are N-emitters at high-z are at 12+log(O/H)$<8$.

-Additionally, \citet{Zinchenko24} made a compilation of metal-poor galaxies (12+log(O/H)$<$8) and computed their mean log(N/O) as $-1.48$, shown in Fig~\ref{Fig:sample}.
+Additionally, \citet{Zinchenko24} made a compilation of metal-poor (12+log(O/H)$<$8) low-z SFGs having direct N \& O abundance determinations from the literature, and computed their mean log(N/O) as $-1.48$, shown with the dashed line in Fig~\ref{Fig:sample} (see also \citealt{Cataldi25} for a very similar relation).
 We find that a number of our SFGs, especially those with 12+log(O/H)$<$7.6, have log(N/O)~$>-1.48$.